nathalie-xiaodan-chin/push_swap_42/README.md

   Example :
     `./push_swap "5 1 3 4 2"` and also `./push_swap 5 1 3 4 2`
+- Run the following command "$>./push_swap 42".
+The program should display nothing (0 instruction).
+- Run the following command "$>./push_swap 0 1 2 3".
+The program should display nothing (0 instruction).
+- Run the following command "$>./push_swap 0 1 2 3 4 5 6 7 8 9".
+The program should display nothing (0 instruction).

+## b.
+Checker program

+- Test checker with non numeric parameters.
+The program must display "Error"
+- Run checker with a duplicate numeric parameter.
+The program must display "Error".
+- Run checker with only numeric parameters including one greater than MAXINT.
+The program must display "Error".
+- Run checker without any parameters.
+The program must not display anything and give the prompt back.
+- Run checker with valid parameters, and write an action that doesn't exist during the instruction phase.
+The program must display "Error".
+- Run checker with valid parameters, and write an action with one or several spaces before and/or after the action during the instruction phase.
+The program must display "Error".
+- Run checker with the following command "$>./checker 0 9 1 8 2 7 3 6 4 5" then write the following valid action list
+"[sa, pb, rrr]".
+Checker should display "KO".
+- Run checker with the following command "$>./checker 0 1 2" then press CTRL+D without writing any instruction.
+The program should display "OK".
+- Run checker with the following command "$>./checker 0 9 1 8 2" then write the following valid action list "[pb, ra, pb, ra, sa, ra, pa, pa]".
+The program should display "OK".

+## c.
+Online testers

 - Online testers I used :